-Adults need time without children in the outdoors too.
-An opportunity to explore their own response to being in the outdoors and to reflect on their practice and interests.
-We are interested in working with educators, artists, writers, and anyone interested in bringing imagination and curiosity into their outdoor explorations and practice.
+Adults need time without children too, both outdoors in wild spaces but also exploring how our more traditional rooms can become enabling spaces for curiosity and imagination for everyone.
+Our workshops offer participants the opportunity to explore new spaces and ideas and create their own responses and then to reflect on their practice and interests in this context.
+We are interested in working with educators, artists, writers, and anyone interested in bringing imagination and curiosity into their practice.

 Thank you, it was calming, relaxing and at a slower pace.
 I haven’t been out in the woods in a long time.